Gaucho: Etymology

-Many explanations have been proposed, but no-one really knows how the word "gaucho" originated.
-Already in 1933 an author counted 36 different theories; more recently, over fifty.
+Many explanations have been proposed, but no-one really knows how the word gaucho originated.
+Already in 1933 an author had counted 36 different theories; more recently, over fifty.
 They can proliferate because "there is no documentation of any sort that will fix its origin to any time, place or language".

 Resemblance theories

 Most seem to have been conjured up by finding a word that looks something like gaucho and guessing that it changed to its present form, perhaps without awareness that there are sound laws that describe how languages and words really evolve over time.
 The etymologist Joan Corominas said most of these theories were "not worthy of discussion".
 Of the following explanations, Rona said that only #5, #8 and #9 might be taken seriously.